ayembocx/CS1632_Spring2020/exercises/4/README.md

 the pinning tests using a script like we learned at the beginning of chapter 12, automated systems testing.

-Refactor *four* of the most time consuming and inefficient methods in MonkeySim.
+Refactor *four* of the most time consuming methods in MonkeySim.
+You should not change the behavior of any of the methods; only refactor the implementation so that they are more efficient.
+Three of the methods will be very straightforward because they contain obviously redundant computation.
+The remaining one (generateId) is less straightforward.
+All the computation is required to generate the ID.
+Hint: but do we really need to generate all those IDs?

 This is what I got after optimizing:
 ![alt text](profile.png "VisualVM snapshot after optimizations")
 I gave argument 27 for the run.
 Note that now the run takes approximately 3 seconds to run, which is a marked improvement over 37 minutes for the original code!
 Now the most time consuming method is generateId by a wide margin.
 But there is no way to refactor that method without changing the output.
 Refactoring any other method would have negligible impact on performance.
 So this is when you pat yourself on the back and declare victory.

-* Hint: I didn't refactor generateId per se but I did modify how frequently it was getting called!

 ## Submission